Merchant Agreement

 7.1 Fraudulent Activities

 You are strictly prohibited from engaging in any form of fraudulent activity through our Payment Services.
 This includes, but is not limited to, self-dealing transactions where you or your related parties purchase tickets to your own events for the purpose of extracting payouts or manipulating sales metrics.
 Any form of circular transaction scheme designed solely to extract fees or payouts without legitimate attendance is strictly forbidden.
+These prohibitions apply to every User who participates in or receives proceeds from a Debate, including Organizers, Debaters, and Hosts, as well as their respective related parties.
+No Participant, and no related party of a Participant, may purchase or arrange the purchase of tickets to a Debate in which that Participant takes part for the purpose of extracting Payouts, inflating sales, or initiating refunds or Chargebacks.

 Price manipulation for the purpose of money laundering, fraud, or any other illicit purpose is prohibited.
 You may not create fake events, non-existent debates, or phantom services for the purpose of processing payments.
 Identity theft, including the use of another person's identity or payment information without authorization, constitutes fraud and will result in immediate termination and potential criminal prosecution.